TacoWolf/garden/pages/unix.md

 	- from the #wikipedia article on unix: https://en.wikipedia.org/wiki/Unix
 - unix operating systems were originally meant as a convenient platform for [[programmers]] to develop [[software]].
 - unix was originally developed by Ken Thompson, Dennis Ritchie, and others at AT&T around 1969. #nice
-- since then, unix has evolved into many [[unix-like]] operating system, including the most
+	- since then, unix has evolved into many [[unix-like]] operating systems, including the most po